 However, Ebadi’s mother, Minu, suffers from severe mental illness, so she is prone to anxiety and sometimes physical ailments such as asthma.
-“I don’t remember a day when my mother looked really happy,” Ebadi said of her mother’s condition at the time.
+“I don’t remember a day when my mother looked really happy,” Ebadi said of her mother’s condition.
 Still, Ebadi’s mother continued to focus on raising her children.
 For Minu, being a good mother is a woman’s most important task.

 Ebadi is lucky to have a father who treats his daughter like his son (Hubbard-Brown, 2007: 18).
 She grew up in a democratic family.
-Her father has always fought for his child’s independence, and he has always supported her child’s decisions from kindergarten to adulthood.
-Despite this, the Ebadi family continues to practice the Five Pillars of Islam in their daily lives.
+Her father has always fought for his child’s independence and supported her child’s decisions from kindergarten to adulthood.
+Despite this, the Ebadi family continues to practice the Five Pillars of Islam daily.

-When it comes to education, Ebadi was fortunate to have grown up in a time when openness and access to education was still easy for women.
+Regarding education, Ebadi was fortunate to have grown up in a time when openness and access to education were still easy for women.
 The ruler of Iran at the time, Mohammad Reza Pahlavi, dreamed that Iran would become a modern country like the Western countries.
-In return, he gave women more shares to be able to appear in public.
+In return, he gave women more shares to appear in public.

-The Shahs, while symbolically creating opportunities for women, clings to a deeply entrenched patriarchal culture.
+The Shahs, while symbolically creating opportunities for women, clung to a deeply entrenched patriarchal culture.

-In an interview with journalist Oriana Fallaci in 1976, Mohammad Reza Shah said: “I only respect women as long as they are beautiful, feminine and smart enough.
-They (women) are equal before the law, but unfortunately not in terms of ability.
+In an interview with journalist Oriana Fallaci in 1976, Mohammad Reza Shah said: “I only respect women as long as they are beautiful, feminine, and smart enough.
+They (women) are equal before the law, but unfortunately, not in terms of ability.
 You are not doing anything great, nothing!”
-(Hubbard-Brown, 2007:18).
+(Hubbard-Brown, 2007,p.
+18).

 Become the first female judge

-Growing up in an academic family was a blessing in itself for Ebadi, as most women in Iran at the time were mostly housewives, but Ebadi’s parents placed great emphasis on their children’s education.
-She attended two secondary schools, Anoshiravn Dadgar and Reza Shah Kabir School, from which she graduated in 1965.
+Growing up in an academic family was a blessing for Ebadi, as most women in Iran at the time were mostly housewives.
+Still, Ebadi’s parents placed great emphasis on their children’s education.
+She attended two secondary schools, Anoshiravn Dadgar, and Reza Shah Kabir School, from which she graduated in 1965.

 After graduating from high school, Ebadi entered the Law School of the University of Tehran at the age of 18.
-From the moment she entered college, her goal was to become a judge.
+When she entered college, her goal was to become a judge.

 At the same time, the impact of Westernization and industrialization on Iran increased due to the policies of the White Revolution of 1963 (Ahmad, 2004: 260).
-High-rises are being built, factories are being built everywhere, and Western magazines are easy to find on the roadside.
+High-rises and factories are being built everywhere, and Western magazines are easy to find on the roadside.

 Ebadi graduated from law school in 1969.
 She became one of the top two students in the class.
-After graduation, Ebadi interned at the Justice Department for two years before actually becoming a judge in March 1970, at the age of 23.
-Not only did she become a successful judge, she was the first woman to preside over a courtroom.
+After graduation, Ebadi interned at the Justice Department for two years before becoming a judge in March 1970 at 23.
+Not only did she become a successful judge, but she was also the first woman to preside over a courtroom.
 In 1971, she obtained a doctorate in private law with honors from the University of Tehran.

-While her career was thriving, her life as an intellectual woman proved to be keeping many men away from her.
+While her career was thriving, her life as an intellectual woman kept many men away from her.
 Men who used to live in a patriarchal culture were afraid that women would have higher education and careers than them.
-Ebadi, on the other hand, did not want to fall into a patriarchal culture that requires women to obey men.
+On the other hand, Ebadi did not want to fall into a patriarchal culture that required women to obey men.

 Finally, in 1975, Ebadi met an electrical engineer named Javad Tavassolian.
 Her husband comes from a socially conservative background but is very flexible and tolerant.
-From the beginning of her marriage, her husband allowed Ebadi to remain an independent woman and continued to support her career as a judge (Ebadi, 2007:24).
+From the beginning of her marriage, her husband allowed Ebadi to remain an independent woman and continued to support her career as a judge (Ebadi, 2007, p.
+24).

 Shirin Ebadi and the Iranian Revolution

-While Ebadi’s education and career went smoothly, her career as a judge didn’t last long as Iran changed.
+While Ebadi’s education and career went smoothly, her career as a judge lasted only a short time as Iran changed.
 The rapid modernization that is taking place in Iran displeases the ulama, who see their influence in traditional markets and villages eroding.
 Combined with the existence of television, which can be enjoyed by different groups, social inequality and the decline of indigenous culture in the public eye is evident.

 This policy shows that the tide of patriarchy in Iran is strengthening.
-Fatimah Mernissi explained in her book The Veil and the Male Elite (1991:ix): “If women’s rights are an issue for modern Muslim men, it is not because of the Qur’an, the Prophet or Islamic tradition, but because of these Male Conflict of Interest”.
+Fatimah Mernissi explained in her book The Veil and the Male Elite (1991, p. ix): “If women’s rights are an issue for modern Muslim men, it is not because of the Qur’an, the Prophet or Islamic tradition, but because of these Male Conflict of Interest.”

 Ebadi and her colleagues protested, and the Iranian government later promoted a former judge to the role of a Justice Ministry expert.
 However, Ebadi insisted that the injustice should not be accepted and decided to apply for early retirement.

-Iranian laws were truly put on hold and replaced by classic Islamic-era laws fraught with prejudice against women (Ebadi: 2016).
-To defend women’s rights, Ebadi also applied to practice as a lawyer.
+Iranian laws were put on hold and replaced by classic Islamic-era laws fraught with prejudice against women (Ebadi: 2016).
+To defend women’s rights, Ebadi applied to practice as a lawyer.
 However, the request was not granted until 1992.
-While awaiting approval, Ebadi used his time to write several books and articles, which were published in Iranian journals.
+While awaiting approval, Ebadi used his time to write several books and articles published in Iranian journals.

 After Ebadi was legally licensed, she became known for handling cases pro bono.
-Some of the most important cases she worked on were opposition government politicians Darius and Parwane Furuhar and a student, Ezzat Ebrahiminejad, in university dormitories Serial killings killed in attacks.
-In addition to two major cases, Ebadi has been involved in several news and social cases involving women and children.
+Some of the most critical cases she worked on were opposition government politicians Darius and Parwane Furuhar and a student, Ezzat Ebrahiminejad, who was in university dormitories.
+Serial killings were killed in attacks.
+Aside from the two major cases, Ebadi has been involved in several news and social cases involving women and children.

 In 2000, his work as a volunteer lawyer even landed him in prison for three weeks.
 She is accused of disseminating evidence of state involvement in attacks on student accommodation the previous year (Ebadi, 2016).